Social-Evolution-and-Behavior/anTraX/docs/configuration.md

 The ***ROI Mask*** is used to define the regions of the image in which tracking is performed.

 To set a mask, start by either a white mask ("track everywhere") by pressing the ***Reset to White*** or a black mask ("track nowhere") by pressing the ***Reset to Black***.
 Then, add and remove regions by selecting a tool from the dropdown and drawing on the image.
 Adjust by dragging the anchor points.
-When don,e double click the tool.
+When done double click the tool.
 You can repeat this process untill the ROI is ready.

 The ROI mask is saved as png files in the directory: `expdir/session/parameters/masks/`.